roshninaznin/The-Journey-Of-Education-From-School-To-University/README.md

 - Dynamic management of voters and elections.

 ## Built With
+ - CodeBlocks
- - C# - The language
+ - C++ - The language
- - Ms sql - Used Database

-## Contributing

-Feel free to submit pull requests or report issues.
-Follow the contribution guidelines mentioned in the repository.
+ - Open GL

 ## Contact